dhmunro/dudley/README.md

 ## Variables

 A variable can be a data array, or a list of anonymous variables, or a group (python dict) of named variables.
-You declare a data variable
+You declare an array variable
 with:

     var = type(shape) @ address

-Data variables can have any type (predefined primitive or compound), and optionally include a (shape) - a list of array dimensions if present.
+Array variables can have any type (predefined primitive or typedef), and optionally include a (shape) - a list of array dimensions if present.
 As for a parameter declaration, the @ address clause is optional, with the default again being the next address after the